yudhanjaya/Eluwa/README.md

 Eluwa is a fine-tuned LoRA model based on Facebook's OPT 2.7b architecture and trained on the Stanford Alpaca dataset.
 Eluwa is designed to provide a more conversational and creative experience in question-answering mode compared to the default OPT model.
 The idea was that OPT was too curt (and frankly, a bit of an asshole) for a model of its size, and that we could finetune it like Alpaca did to Llama.

 It worked!
 Based on very limited testing, it's about halfway to GPT 3.5.
+Response times are fast: on my GTX 1080ti + Ryzen 3600,it generates between 1.14 tokens/s and 3.77 tokens/s.

 ```
 ### Q: Tell me about yourself.